 Julia Mossbridge: “I don’t know that I agree that out individual consciousness does anything….”
 She acknowledges that to her understanding that the questions put to science as “the hard problem” originating from David Chalmers is the wrong sort of tact for questioning for scientists to answer and that she didn’t think that science might ever get answers that are fully philosophical or theologically satisfying.
 There can be correlations of the brain to consciousness.
 She explains that since experimentation indicates that the past can occur after the future, this makes investigating consciousness not the most interesting question for a neural scientist.
 For a neural scientist, ordering things occurs in time in one direction.
 [I didn’t understand what she’d think is unattractive.
 The next part made sense to me.]
 She makes a distinction between that she has private observer awareness but that everything else of which she does not have conscious awareness is so much more… that consciousness for her is the awareness that she has as ‘the observer’ and everything else is part of her unconscious.
 [Interestingly, Almaas asks, “…but they are happening?
 Where are they happening?”
 Now, here is what is interesting to me… I don’t agree that what is unconscious for me is happening.
 That is in my opinion a delusion.
 I cannot agree that we are one if I cannot know you consciously.
 I cannot agree that I am part of this body if I do not know it consciously.]
 Julia’s point is well taken, I think to agree that I am not conscious of most of what is perceived as reality.
 [Thus, perhaps this brain that I am linked to by some awareness is making up reality mostly unconsciously because reality is not something that I can comprehend.
 This seems consistent with what we know about how the unconscious works.
 It makes a cohesive experience from what is in the awareness and then it fills in the gaps.]
 Now, Stuart pipes in making an example that consciousness can occur in the brain before a dilemma that gets solved by the brain and that we can respond correctly, yet unconscious of what has occurred as processed in the brain then as we respond correctly.
 [I’ll add here that I have read many stories about people saying that time slowed or even stopped while they acted to save themselves or a loved one or a pet.
 I agree that consciousness must therefore be able to place in the brain the correct information that the brain then can use and thus, it may seem as though time slows or even stops as the person acts on that was stored by consciousness in the brain even though the person actually records the event differently, as though time slowed down or even stopped for several seconds.]

 Donald Hoffman wants a mathematical model of consciousness and to work from that to solve the hard problem.
-So, from there, with consciousness assumed, a given, science must demonstrate how we get useful laws of our physical reality.
-[He’ll need a host super computer and a huge network of scientists and research assistants and 50 years?
+So, from there, with consciousness assumed, a given, science must demonstrate how we get useful consciousness laws out of our physical reality.
 What I do find in published works is more in line with what Julia Mossbridge suggests… for example, a paper entitled “Conscious Realism and the Mind-Body Problem” PDF seeks to explore relationship between biology and consciousness.

 I mention (earlier, above) that this ‘hard problem’ is not well-stated as a question.